Scholarly Concentrations Program (SCP)

 Medical Humanities (mhSC)

-This concentration seeks to give students a solid background in verbal and visual expressions within the Medical Humanities context provide a lens and interpretive approach into the complexities, ambiguities, and nuances that define the human condition.
+This concentration seeks to give students a solid background in verbal and visual expressions to provide a lens and interpretive approach into the complexities, ambiguities, and nuances that define the human condition.
 Students learn about stroke, obesity, end-of-life, and heart attacks in basic science and clinical skills classes, but their understanding of the complexities and consequences associated with each of these is made more concrete by examining various forms of art.
 This concentration offers rich opportunities for study and exploration by way of the following: history of medicine, fiction/narrative, art, music, dance, film, and theater.